amahadi/SiPLoR/README.md

 #### And it is all set to login and register!!!
 This is that easy!!!!
 The hard part begins now.
 #### The following cases should be realized.
 These are discussed and the way to overcome them are shown in the steps to follow.

-1. When user log out, user do not get redirected to the `content#new` rather it is redicted to `sessions#new`.
+1. When user logs out, the browser does not get redirected to the `content#new` rather it is redicted to `sessions#new`.
 To Overcome that add the following code to your `app/controllers/application_controller.rb`
    ```ruby
    protect_from_forgery with: :exception